 a.
 An email is promptly sent to the email address the applicant or licensee most recently provided to the division; and

 b.
-Either:
+Either of the following:

-(1) If available, the information is conveyed by promptly posting it to the applicant’s or licensee’s individual portal dashboard; or
+(1) If available, the information is conveyed by promptly posting it to the applicant’s or licensee’s individual portal dashboard with an auto-generated email notifying the applicant of the posting; or

 (2) If no portal is available, the information is deposited in the U.S. mail and addressed to the applicant or licensee at the address last provided to the division.